Generic selectors

 Labaneh is the Middle Eastern version of cream cheese, and making it is simple!
 You need a quality full-fat yogurt and a cheesecloth.
 Feeling fancy?
 Sprinkle some Za’atar and olive oil before serving, and enjoy with pita or crackers.

 Choose the right yogurt: Labaneh is made by straining yogurt to remove excess whey, resulting in a thicker consistency.
-To get the best results, use full-fat or Greek yogurt, as they have a higher fat content and will yield a creamier labaneh.
+To get the best results, use full-fat yogurt, as they have a higher fat content and will yield a creamier labaneh.

 Add flavorings: While labaneh is delicious on its own, you can enhance its flavor by adding various herbs, spices, and other flavorings.
 Try adding minced garlic, chopped fresh herbs like mint or cilantro, or a drizzle of olive oil for extra flavor.